Interview with Ingrid Dennull

 Description

-Ingrid Dennull reminisces about her wartime experiences in Berlin and then as an evacuee and teacher in East Prussia.
-She recounts various episodes related to the Dresden attack and its aftermath: seeing from a distance the target indicators, dubbed “Christmas trees” falling over Dresden; evacuees lodged in schools and farms; mentions people from Wroclaw and Silesia among the casualties; herself hiding in a barnhouse together with other women from Russian troops.
+Ingrid Dennull reminisces about her wartime experiences in Berlin, and then as an evacuee and teacher in East Prussia.
+She recounts various episodes related to the Dresden attack and its aftermath: seeing the target indicators from a distance, dubbed “Christmas trees”, falling over Dresden; evacuees lodged in schools and farms; mentions people from Wroclaw and Silesia among the casualties; she, herself, hiding in a barnhouse together with other women from Russian troops.
 Ingrid remembers various episodes from wartime Berlin: blackout measures; disposing of incendiary bombs; food rationing; strictly opposing entering the League of German Girls; disruption of train lines; her time spent in a shelter; a friend of hers being killed in an air attack at the end of the war in Potsdam.
-Gives a vivid account of her trip from Dresden back to Berlin.
-Tells of her father, a member of the Confessioning Church, serving in the military postal service in France and elsewhere.
-Tells of how many people she knew privately opposing Hitler, but publicly supporting him.
-Recounts her life and time as a teacher in postwar Berlin.
+She gives a vivid account of her trip from Dresden back to Berlin.
+Ingrid also talks about her father, a member of the Confessioning Church, serving in the military postal service in France and elsewhere.
+She talks about how many people she knew who privately opposed Hitler but publicly supported him.
+She recalls her life and time as a teacher in postwar Berlin.

 In accordance with the conditions stipulated by the donor, this item is available only at the University of Lincoln.